4paradigm/OpenMLDB/docs/en/use_case/JD_recommendation_en.md

 ### 1.5 Preliminary Knowledge: Non-Blocking Task of Cluster Version
 Some commands in the cluster version are non-blocking tasks, including `LOAD DATA` in online mode and `LOAD DATA`, `SELECT`, `SELECT INTO` commands in the offline mode.
 After submitting a task, you can use relevant commands such as `SHOW JOBS` and `SHOW JOB` to view the task progress.
 For details, see the offline task management document.

+## 2. Machine Learning Based on OpenMLDB and LightGBM
 ### 2.1 Overview
 Machine learning with OpenMLDB and OneFlow can be summarized into a few main steps.
 We will detail each step in the following sections.